 I Knew What Needed to Change.

-I Just Couldn't Make Myself Do It.
+I Just Couldn't Make Myself Do It

-For years I wore a mask.
+I wore a mask.

 I knew something was wrong.
 I'd known for a long time.
 But knowing and doing are different things.
 I kept moving, kept achieving, kept numbing the distance between who I was and who I knew I could be.